return42/sphkerneldoc/doc/linux_src_doc/include/linux/completion_h.rst

 -----------

 This inline function should be used to reinitialize a completion structure so it can be reused.
-This is especially important after :c:func:`complete_all` is used.
+This is especially important after \ :c:func:`complete_all`\  is used.

+..
+This file was automatic generated / don't edit.